-Studying and staying in Germany
+Studying and living in Germany

 Absolventenverabschiedung Indien